What is least count : How to calculate least count of Vernier Caliper And Micrometer

 Conclusion

-Also, if you have any example that you want to discuss here, you are always open to putting that up in the comment section.
+Also, if you have any examples that you want to discuss here, you are always open to putting them up in the comment section.

 Frequently asked questions ( FAQ)

-Least count is smallest measurement that an instrument can measure.
+The least count is the smallest measurement that an instrument can measure.

-Smaller the value of least count, more precision the instrument has.
+The smaller the value of the least count, the more precision the instrument has.

-How to calculate least count of vernier caliper
+How to calculate the least count of vernier caliper

 The least count of vernier caliper can be calculated as follows